danwing/cidfi/draft-wing-cidfi.md

 When a QUIC client (or DTLS-CID) client connects to a QUIC (or DTLS-CID) server, the client:

-  1. learns the server supports CIDFI and obtains its mapping of transmitted Destination CIDs to metadata.
+  1. learns if the server supports CIDFI and obtains its mapping of transmitted Destination CIDs to metadata, described in {{server-supports-cidfi}}.
-  2. proves ownership of its UDP 4-tuple to the on-path CNEs.
+  2. proves ownership of its UDP 4-tuple to the on-path CNEs, described in {{ownership}}.
-  3. performs initial metadata exchange with the CIDFI network element and server, and server and network element.
+  3. performs initial metadata exchange with the CIDFI network element and server, and server and network element, described in {{initial-metadata-exchange}}.
-  4. continually update the CIDFI network element whenever new information is received from the server.

-These steps are described in more detail below.
+  4. for the duration of the connection, receives network-to-host and performs host-to-network updates as network conditions or network requirements change, described in {{ongoing}}.

 > Note: the client is also a sender, and can also perform all these functions in its direction.
 This functionality will be expanded in